benmvp/slides/2016/rwreact/iso-react.md

 NOTES:
 - Web server **must** be Django (for OPS)
 - Server-side rendering of React **must** be Node (for JS)
+- Discussed maybe running the components through V8 binary, but seemed to unstable

 /////